 US Judge Blocks Georgia

-Early voting began in Georgia on Tuesday, with record numbers casting their votes in the key swing state ahead of election day on 5 November.
-More than 459,000 people voted in person or by post on the first day of voting, officials said – more than triple the previous record of 136,000 in 2020.
+Early voting began in Georgia on Tuesday and has broken the state’s record for the largest single election day, with more than 459,000 of those eligible casting ballots ahead of the election day on 5 November.
+Officials said more than 459,000 voted in person or by post on the first day of voting – more than triple the previous record of 136,000 in 2020.

-Around five million votes for president were cast in Georgia that year, with Democrat Joe Biden winning the state by just under 12,000.
+Five million votes were cast for president in Georgia that year, as Democrat Joe Biden won the state by just under 12,000 votes.

 Trump refused to accept the result.
-He is currently fighting criminal charges that he unlawfully trying to change the outcome.
-A phone call recording has him telling Georgia Secretary of State Brad Raffensperger to “find 11,780 votes”.
-A judge overseeing the Georgia case later dismissed the charge related to that phone call, and five other charges.
+He is holding a criminal trial in which he accuses others of attempting illegally to alter it.
+A recording of a telephone conversation contains him ordering Georgia Secretary of State Brad Raffensperger to “find 11,780 votes”.
+A judge handling the Georgia case has recently dismissed that count – and five others:.

-The Georgia prosecutor pursuing the case against Trump, Fani Willis, on Tuesday asked an appeals court to re-instate the six dismissed counts.
-On Tuesday evening, the former president held a rally in Atlanta, Georgia, where he called on supporters to deliver a victory “too big to rig”, a reference to his longstanding unsubstantiated claims that the 2020 election was stolen by mass fraud.
+The Atlanta appeals court will decide this case, a move requested by Georgia prosecutor Fani Willis Tuesday to reinstate six dismissed counts against former President Donald Trump.
+Former President Trump was on hand Tuesday evening in Atlanta, Georgia, where he called upon his supporters to deliver him a victory that was “too big to rig,” a reference to longtime, unsubstantiated claims that the 2020 election was stolen by mass fraud.

 Georgia

-The certification case is one of a number of election-related cases passing through courts in Georgia, one of seven key swing states expected to decide the contest between Trump and Harris.
+The certification case is one of several election-related cases making the rounds through the courts in Georgia, one of seven key swing states expected to determine the contest between Trump and Harris.

-However, U.S. District Judge Amy Totenberg ruled that mandating hand-counts just weeks before the election would “create more chaos than clarity.”
-In her decision, she emphasized that while election security is a legitimate concern, there are established processes to audit and verify results without resorting to manual counts.
+However, U.S. District Judge Amy Totenberg ruled that requesting hand counts mere weeks before the elections would “create more chaos than clarity.”
+Instead, she cited some proven processes of auditing and verifying results without resorting to manual counts as a suitable alternative, but acknowledged that election security is indeed a valid concern.

 Georgia

-This development leaves the state’s election officials scrambling to finalize their procedures as Election Day draws closer.
-While Georgia law does provide for post-election audits, including limited hand recounts, many view this ruling as a necessary safeguard against hastily implemented changes.
+This development has state election officials scrambling on the eve of Election Day to finalize their procedures.
+Though Georgia law does provide for postelection audits, including limited hand recounts, most observers believe this ruling stands as a necessary protection against hastily implemented changes.

 stay connected with fact and us for more such news.